How to Wake Up Refreshed: 5 Habits to Start Tonight

 Tomorrow's easy morning is mostly built the evening before.
 You do not need a long routine.
 A few light touches help:

 If you want this last stretch laid out minute by minute, the Evening Routine Builder arranges a wind-down from your target bedtime.
-For a short version, A 30-Minute Wind-Down Routine covers nights when you do not have a full hour.
+For a short version, A 30-Minute Wind-Down Routine covers nights when you do not have a full hour, and How to Build an Evening Routine (30, 60, or 90 Minutes) walks through the full evening shape these touches belong to.

 When refreshed mornings still do not come